HyrumGG/Rogue/README.md

-Name: Hyrum Nantais

-Student Number: 1105303

-Email: hnantais@uoguelph.ca

-Note: The work done for this assignment was completed on my behalf, without copying or hiring anyone's work or advice on completing the program.

 # Compilation Requirements
 In order to compile the program, one must be using gradle 6.0 or newer To run the program, you must also be using OpenJDK 11 or newer